worepix/radimkozak.com/content/posts/welcome.md

 categories = []
 +++

 Hello to radimkozak.com!
 Website where I'll be writing about tech, my programs or about [BigClown](https://www.bigclown.com/), project I recently join to.
 This website is powerd by [Hugo](https://gohugo.io/), website framework for building static websites.
-Next article and project will be about automatically building website with Hugo and my [GitHub](https://github.com/worepix/websitefromgithub) server utility for it.
-Basically you have Hugo source code on GitHub and my utility is lokking to changes and automatically updating website.
+I am working on a utility for automatically updating website from GitHub.
+However I've just started.
 I hope you will love my website.
 See Ya!